Answered By: Sandy Marinaro Last Updated: Jul 25, 2018 Views: 6

 You didn't mention what citation style you're using.
 If it's APA, their blog has a nice post on this question that includes examples:

 University of Maryland University College also has examples on their APA page.
 Look for

 Citing a Source within a Source (Publication Manual, p.
-178) in the menu in the upper right.
+178) under Some General Rules.

 If you're using MLA, the University of Maryland University College also has an MLA page with an example of

-Citing a Source within a Source , again linked from the menu in the upper right.
+Citing a Source within a Source , again under Some General Rules.

 As the blogpost indicates, it's generally preferable to use the original source, no matter which style you're using.
 If you need help finding the original article (or if you're using some style other than APA or MLA), please feel free to get back to me with the details.